tinabl/world-K-means/README.md

 We can select the relevant columns using the correlation heatmap.
 Also, K-Elbow Visualizer from Yellowbrick shows the best k parameter.

 Plotly graphs were attached on repo because they don't show up on Github.

+In the preparation of the study, I was inspired and benefited from the notebook 'https://www.kaggle.com/code/gcmadhan/unsupervised-learning-countries-need-finance' along with lots of web research.